||102 School of Music Building

 - Proficiency in written expression.

-Distance Learning Programs Credits
+Independent and Distance Learning Credits

 LSU Teacher Education Council

-The Teacher Education Council provides governance for all teacher education programs offered within the university.
+The Teacher Education Council provides governance for all teacher education programs offered within the University.
 It is responsible for setting and achieving teacher education goals, establishing policies, fixing responsibilities for program decision-making, identifying and utilizing resources, and facilitating continuing development and improvement of basic and advanced teacher education programs.

 Bachelor of Arts Degree Requirements